FurukuOnTour/nlpsys-project-legalnlp/README.md

 | other | 11.4667 % |

 ## Experiment setup
 First, we start train Conditonal Random Field (CRF) model using modify train and dev set (we change label to plain and verdict instead of favorbility) that we prepare for training and evaluation.
-We done this step to create a model that could help us automatically labeled where the verdict is in raw data.
+We do this step to create a model that could help us automatically labeled where the verdict is in raw data.

-Second, we train and compete the result to find the best classifier model that could predict favorblility with most accuracy (F1) using only verdict as an input.
+Second, we train and compare the result to find the best classifier model that could predict favorblility with most accuracy (F1) using only verdict as an input.
 In this process, we intend to train a model that could annotate favorbility instead of human annonator.
-We try 3 different model for our candidate; Logistic Regression, Convolutional Neural Network (CNN), and BERT (we use WangchanBERTa as a base for this task).
+We try 3 different models for our candidate: Logistic Regression, Convolutional Neural Network (CNN) with Thai National Corpus word embedding, and BERT (we use WangchanBERTa as a base for this task).

-Third, we train and compete the result to find the best classifier model that could predict favorblility with most accuracy (F1) using only case's plain as an input.
-We also the same try 3 different model for our candidate with unchange parameter tuning; Logistic Regression, Convolutional Neural Network (CNN) with Thai National Corpus word embedding, and BERT (we use WangchanBERTa as a base for this task).
+Third, we train and compare the result to find the best classifier model that could predict favorblility with most accuracy (F1) using only case's plain as an input.
+We also try 3 different models for our candidate with unchanged hyperparameter tuning: Logistic Regression, Convolutional Neural Network (CNN) with Thai National Corpus word embedding, and BERT (we use WangchanBERTa as a base for this task).

-Both task use the same parameter and word embedding in the table under this paragragh.
-Both CNN and BERT use around 5-7 minute for training, while Logistic Regression use around 2-4 minutes.
+Both tasks use the same hyperparameters and word embedding in the table under this paragragh.
+Both CNN and BERT use around 5-7 minute for training, while Logistic Regression uses around 2-4 minutes.

 | CNN | WangchanBERTa |
 |----------|---------------|